GwendolyneFreddy/butchery/README.md

 #### Installation Order

->Classic games players are strongly recommended to download and install the latest version of the <a href="https://www.gibberlings3.net/mods/fixes/bg2fixpack/">BG2 Fixpack</a> before proceeding with the installation of this mod.<br>
+>Original game players are strongly recommended to download and install the latest version of the <a href="https://www.gibberlings3.net/mods/fixes/bg2fixpack/">BG2 Fixpack</a> before proceeding with the installation of this mod.<br>
 >You should also install the "<a href="http://www.mediafire.com/file/b9mtiwvj4aah42r/Derats_AutoRest_v4.zip/file">auto resting</a>" mod (from deratiseur) that allows you to restore your spells without having to rest for 8 hours. :wink:

 Here is the recommended installation order: